Kacper1263/WiFi-ESP-temp-station-with-OTA-updates/README.md

 - **Indoor Temperature and Humidity**: Reads data from a DHT22 sensor.
 - **Outdoor Data**: Fetches temperature, humidity, PM2.5, PM10 levels, and air pressure from a local air quality station.
 - **OLED Display**: Displays data on a 128x64 OLED screen, alternating between indoor and outdoor data every 5 seconds.
+- **Supla Integration**: Sends indoor temperature/humidity and API data to the Supla cloud platform.

 ## Libraries Used